xbyrne/glq_mpia/README.md

 URLs for 7018 objects are here; looks like about 6% had some problem.

 ### Download Images
-Run the script `compile_images.py`, which reads from the `img_url_list.txt` file, uses a wget command to download the fits files for each object, extracts the image data from them, and then saves the resulting data in a big 7016x28x28x5 array (two objects seem to have had their images unavailable somehow).
+Run the script `compile_images.py`, which reads from the `img_url_list.txt` file, uses a wget command to download the fits files for each object, extracts the image data from them, and then saves the resulting data in a big 7016x28x28x5 array (two objects seem to have had their images unavailable for some reason).
 The cache may get quite large for this, and this program takes a day or so to run.
 The successful coadd object ids are stored in `data/processed/ids.npz`, and the corresponding images are stored in `data/processed/imgs.npz`.
 This file is 117MB, which is too large for Github so they can be split across two files using the `/data/processed/split_imgs.py` into the two files `data/processed/imgs{1,2}.npz`.